DariusSasarman/Traffic-Lights-In-VHDL/README.md

 # Traffic-Lights-In-VHDL
 Made this little project in Vivado using VHDL.
 Made it for the Nexys A7.
 ## Here's how it works:
-The "administrator" enters two 8-bit numbers using the switches available on the Nexys A7.
+The "administrator" enters two 8-bit numbers using the switches available on the Nexys A7 (Left side bits are for pedestrians, right side are for cars).
 Then pushes the N17 button to "Program" the Traffic-Lights ( or waits for the count-downt to start.
 It's just a reset).
 The left side represents the displayed information for pedestrians: